Yuuhei/dvd-logo-pygame/README.md

 # Bouncing DVD Logo
 A simple PyGame code to trigger you anxiety, watch that DVD logo hit the corners.

-Created this because of boredom while waiting for game to install.
+Created this because of boredom while waiting for game to install (and for lulz too kekl)

 ![](https://raw.githubusercontent.com/Yuuhei/dvd-logo-pygame/main/demo.gif)